Antipodes on Earth: Angola and Johnston Atoll

+Easter Island and India

 Easter Island is antipodal to an area close to Desert National Park, 35 km from Jaisalmer, India.
 The only town on Easter Island, Hanga Roa, is antipodal to the village of Serawa 46 km northeast of Jaisalmer.
 Serawa is the only village in India to be antipodal to a human settlement.
 Its neighbouring villages Mokla and the northern part of Bhadasar also have antipodes on Easter Island.
 The small, rocky, uninhabited island of Sala y Gómez, 391 km east-northeast of Easter Island, is antipodal to an area in the city of Ajmer, India, just east of Ana Sagar Lake.
-All the rest of India has its antipodes in the sea.
+The rest of India has antipodes in the sea.

+Kiribati and the Democratic Republic of the Congo

 Kiritimati, the largest island of Kiribati and the largest coral atoll in the world, is antipodal to Salonga National Park, which is the largest national park of the Democratic Republic of the Congo and the largest tropical rainforest reserve in Africa.

+Portugal and New Zealand

 Serra da Estrela Natural Park, the largest natural park of Portugal, is antipodal to Kahurangi National Park, the second largest national park of New Zealand.

+South Georgia Island and Russia

-South Georgia Island is antipodal to the northernmost part of Sakhalin Island.
+South Georgia Island (part of the British Overseas Territory of South Georgia and the South Sandwich Islands) is antipodal to the northernmost part of Sakhalin Island, Russia.

+Lake Baikal and the Strait of Magellan

-Lake Baikal is partially antipodal to the Straits of Magellan.
+Lake Baikal, Russia is partially antipodal to the Strait of Magellan.

+Bellinghausen Station, Antarctica and Siberia

-The Russian Antarctic research base Bellingshausen Station is antipodal to a land location in Russian Siberia.
+The Russian Antarctic research base Bellingshausen Station is antipodal to a land location in Siberia, Russia.

+Australia and Bermuda

-Rottnest Island, off the coast of Western Australia, is approximately antipodal to Bermuda.
+Rottnest Island, off the coast of Western Australia, is approximately antipodal to the British Overseas Territory of Bermuda.

+Cocos (Keeling) Islands and Nicaragua

 Cocos (Keeling) Islands, an Australian external territory in the Indian Ocean, is almost antipodal to Nicaragua's Corn Islands.

+Azores and Australia

-Flores Island, the westernmost island of the Azores, is nearly antipodal to Flinders Island between Tasmania and the Australian mainland.
+Flores Island, the westernmost island of the Azores, a Portuguese archipelago in the Atlantic Ocean, is nearly antipodal to Flinders Island between Tasmania and the Australian mainland.

+Point Nemo and Kazakhstan

-Point Nemo, the point in the South Pacific Ocean most distant from any other land, is precisely opposite a desolate piece of desert in western Kazakhstan.
+Point Nemo, the point in the Southern Pacific Ocean most distant from any other land, is precisely opposite a desolate piece of desert in western Kazakhstan.